luxzg/WSL2-fixes/networkingMode=bridged - quick setup.md

 ```

 # VERY OPTIONAL!
 Endgame testing
-Here we will install Apache server, allow it to talk on port 80, enable service with systemd, reboot PC, and see if it's still working.
+Here we will install Apache server, enable service with systemd, reboot PC, and see if it's still working once WSL distro starts.
-This confirms working networking, working incoming networking, working networking even after reboot, "stability" of resolv.conf, and working systemd services.
+This confirms working networking, working incoming networking, working networking even after reboot, "stability" of `resolv.conf`, and working `systemd` services.

-- command to install server, make sure you're still running as sudo (root), if not - you'll need to repeat "sudo su" as before
+- command to install server, make sure you're still running as sudo (root), if not - you'll need to repeat `sudo su` as before
 `apt install apache2`
 - restart and check status of apache2 service
 ```
 service apache2 restart
 service apache2 status
 ```
-- allow listening on port 80 through iptables
-	- if you use other port change accordingly
-`iptables -I INPUT -p tcp -m tcp --dport 80 -j ACCEPT`
 - check if apache2 is listening on ports as you expected
 `lsof -i -P -n | grep LISTEN`
-- you can now also setup Apache to always run by enabling the service autostart, this is also good test if systemd is actually working
+- you can now also setup Apache to always run by enabling the service autostart, this is also good test if `systemd` is actually working
 `sudo systemctl enable apache2`

-### Check if webpage is available from 3rd PC/smarphone by trying http://x.x.x.x/ (your WSL IP) in browser, and if it is, reboot PC, start WSL distro (only start it!), and check that webpage again
+### Check if webpage is available from 3rd PC/smarphone by trying http://x.x.x.x/ (your WSL IP) in browser, and if it is, shutdown WSL, reboot PC, start WSL distro (only start it!), and check that webpage again - it should work!

 - if you don't need/want to keep Apache you can remove it now as well
 - to remove apache installation run: